flempriere/SedgewickAlgorithmsInC/README.md

 2. Exercises - Solutions to Exercises

 Each Chapter has a markdown file `index.md` to describe the exercises contained within.
+This file may also contain solutions to mathematical exercises.
 Where useful each chapter may be further subdivided into different sections such as `Chapter 3`, where `Arrays`, `Linked Lists` and `Strings` are treated as their own components.